-The time has come for farmers markets big and small across southeast Michigan to pitch their tents and open shop for the season.
-These locally grown (and run) markets provide the perfect opportunities for parents and kids around the region to eat healthy and shop close to home, all while spending quality time as a family.
+In the May-October months, farmers markets in southeast Michigan open shop for the season.
+These locally grown (and run) markets let parents and kids eat healthy and shop close to home, while spending quality family time together, too.

-Whether you’re casually browsing a market or harvesting veggies at a community-supported agriculture (CSA) farm, these experiences can be much richer experiences than quickly swinging by a grocery store for the pre-packaged versions.
-Not only do kids learn valuable lessons about buying local and eating healthier; they also get to interact with the growers themselves – and discover a few awesome lessons at a variety special events and activities.
+Whether you’re browsing a market or harvesting produce at a community-supported agriculture (CSA) farm, these experiences can be much richer than hitting the grocery store.
+Not only do kids learn valuable lessons about buying local and eating healthier, they also get to interact with the growers themselves – and discover a few awesome lessons at a variety special events and activities.

 - Phone: 734-794-6255

-A well-loved gem, this 95-year open-air market – located in the bustling heart of the historic Kerrytown district – offers a diverse mix of more than 100 farmers, artisans and prepared food vendors.
-Want to see what it has to offer?
-Check its hashtag #whatsfreshatthemarket to get a glimpse ahead of time.
+A well-loved gem, this open-air market – located in the bustling heart of the historic Kerrytown district – offers a diverse mix of more than 100 farmers, artisans and prepared food vendors.
+Check its hashtag #whatsfresh and visit Instagram to get a glimpse ahead of time.

-This music-filled market returns for its ninth season.
-Local musicians, artists and food vendors gather every Friday to share tasty tunes, fresh food and unique art with the community.
-Be sure not to miss the three Kids Night events held at the market this year, on June 20, July 25 and Sept.
-5.
+This music-filled market returns again.
+Local artists, live entrainment and food vendors gather every Friday to share tunes, fresh food and unique art with the community.
+Catch the multiple Kids Night events held at the market.
+Catch dueling pianos the opening night of the market on June 17.

 - Address: Public Parking Lot No. 6 on North Old Woodward Avenue, north of Harmon Street, Birmingham